mangoding71/NAD-GNN/README.md

 🔒 Model Availability
 -----
-The NAD-GNN model source code are not public.They will be released after the corresponding paper is accepted.
+The NAD-GNN model source code are not public.
+They will be released after the corresponding paper is accepted.

 Dependencies for NAD-GNN
 -----
 The script has been tested running under Python 3.7.7, with the following packages installed (along with their dependencies):

 * networkx, scipy, sklearn, numpy, pickle

 Some Python module dependencies are listed in `requirements.txt`, which can be easily installed with pip: